 \section{Abstract}

-We construct analytic and formal solutions for a family of $q$-difference-differential problems, under the action of a perturbation parameter.
-This work is a continuation of the study~\cite{lamaq} focusing on a singularly perturbed $q$-difference-differential problem for which a phenomenon of multilevel $q$-Gevrey asymptotics has been observed, owing to the fact that the main equation is factorized as a product of two simpler equations in so-called normal forms, each producing one single level of $q$-Gevrey asymptotics.
-The problem under study in this paper is a priori not factorizable.
-We follow instead a direct approach developed in the contribution~\cite{dreyfus} of the first author based on successive applications of two $q$-Borel-Laplace transforms of different orders both to the same initial problem and which can be described by means of a Newton polygon.
+The analytic and formal solutions of certain family of $q$-difference-differential equations under the action of a complex perturbation parameter is considered.
+The previous study~\cite{lamaq} provides information in the case when the main equation under study is factorizable, as a product of two equations in the so-called normal form.
+Each of them gives rise to a single level of $q$-Gevrey asymptotic expansion.
+In the present work, the main problem under study does not suffer any factorization, and a different approach is followed.
+More precisely, we lean on the technique developed in~\cite{dreyfus}, where the first author makes distinction among the different $q$-Gevrey asymptotic levels by successive applications of two $q$-Borel-Laplace transforms of different orders both to the same initial problem and which can be described by means of a Newton polygon.